-7. PARTICIPANT LETTERS OF COMMITMENT FILE
+7. PARTICIPANT LETTERS OF COMMITMENT AND COST SHARING FILE

-Letters of commitment and cost sharing (if any) are required from all Subrecipients and if applicable, third-party cost share providers.
-The letters must be specific to this FOA and if cost share is being committed, include a statement of the total amount and type of cost share (cash or in-kind contributions) being committed and a detailed estimate of the cash value (basis of and the nature of) of all contributions to the project.
+Letters of commitment and cost sharing are required from all other project participants (excluding Vendors).
+The letters must be specific to this FOA and if cost share is being committed, include a statement of the total amount and type of cost share being committed and a detailed estimate of the cash value (basis of and the nature of) of all contributions to the project by the project participant.